wizardofzos/mfpandas/docs/irrdbu00.rst

     //              DCB=(RECFM=VB,LRECL=4096,BLKSIZE=20480)

 After submitting the above JCL, you transfer the ``HLQ.TO.UNLOAD.FILE`` (ASCII) to your Linux box (currently mfpandas does not run on z/OS, due to Pandas not working nicely on z/OS yet...)

+For more information on the IRRDBU00-utility please refer to the `IBM Documenation <https://www.ibm.com/docs/en/zos/3.1.0?topic=database-using-racf-unload-utility-irrdbu00>`

 Once the file is receieved you create a folder for your work and install the mfpandas library like below::